Pre-requisites for commissioning and start-up of a Process Pump:

-Fill the bearing bracket of Process Pump with lubricating oil.
+Fill the bearing bracket of the Process Pump with lubricating oil.
 The constant-level oiler is screwed into the upper tapping hole of the bearing bracket.
-If no constant-level oiler is provided on the bearing bracket, the oil level can be read the middle of the oil level sight glass arranged at the side of the bearing bracket.
+If no constant-level oiler is provided on the bearing bracket, the oil level can be read in the middle of the oil level sight glass arranged at the side of the bearing bracket.
 Note that Insufficient lubricating oil in the reservoir of the constant-level oiler damages the bearings.
 So

 - Regularly check the oil level.

 - Always fill the oil reservoir completely.

 - Keep the oil reservoir properly filled at all times.

 - Remove the protective cage.

 - Hinge down the reservoir of the constant-level oiler (1) from the bearing bracket (5) and hold it in this position.